Ruxolitinib (Jakavi®)

 Effects on the brain

-• have changes in your vision
+• changes to your vision

-• have difficulty with your balance or walking
+• have difficulty with your balance or walking.

 Other information